 2. Tax-free savings accounts

 A Health Savings Account (HSA) or a Flexible Spending Account (FSA) through your employer might help you lower your out-of-pocket costs.
-Both allow you to use pre-tax dollars for some healthcare expenses.
-Because HSAs and FSAs have restrictions and because federal limits change annually, check with your employer or benefits administrator about your options and coverage.

 3. Alternative providers

 To save money, you might also be able to complete some procedures at a dental school or dental society for a discounted rate.
-While it may seem unusual to trust this procedure to a student, the work is generally done under the supervision of a licensed orthodontist .
+While it may seem unusual to trust this procedure to a student, the work is generally done under the supervision of a licensed orthodontist.

-Does dental insurance cover braces?
+Does dental insurance pay for braces?

 While some dental insurance may provide benefits for orthodontia, coverage varies by policy.
 Insurance may provide a fixed amount or partial coverage.
 Even partial coverage still leaves you to pay for the rest.

-If you are considering braces for yourself or someone in your family, you will want to check your current policy.
 If orthodontia is not included, you may want to compare plans during the next open enrollment period.
 Coverage may require a supplemental fee.
 Some insurance plans require you to have been enrolled for orthodontia coverage for a period of time before the benefits kick in.
 Review your insurance policy carefully before making any plans.

 Which payment option is best for you?

 Like the orthodontic work itself, how you pay for braces is highly personalized.
 It depends on your own financial circumstances and the details of your insurance coverage.
+You should start by looking at a few things: your upfront savings, your monthly budget (to determine what size payments you can afford), interest costs, insurance coverage, and treatment timeline.

 Learn How to Get a Personal Loan